The Superior Court Los Angeles

 U.S. District Court

-There are four courthouses in California, the closest to Santa Clarita being in Los Angeles.
 In most situations you have been summoned to appear at the Federal Court closest to your home.
 As a Santa Clarita resident, this would be Los Angeles.

 The Federal Court has two types of juries: Petit and Grand.
 Petit:

 You will be on call for two weeks and must call in once a week to verify your reporting instructions.
 Just like the LA Superior Court, not all jurors will be required to report.
 You will receive subsistence assistance if you live more than 80 miles away from the courthouse to which you are called.
 If you report to the courthouse and are not required to serve on a jury, your service is considered completed.
 While most trials last an average 4-5 days, you are required to be available for 8 days, or until the conclusion of the trial.Grand: